TABurrows/taburrows.github.io/_docs/Auth0/universal-login.md

 Auth0 does not recommend using Cross-Origin Authentication.
 However if you must, only do so when authenticating against a Directory using a Username and Password.
 Social IdPs and Enterprise Federation use a different mechanism, redirecting via standardized protocols such as OIDC and SAML.
 Additionally, cross-origin authentication is only applicable to embedded login on the web (using Lock or auth0.js).
 Native Applications using Embedded Login make use of the standard OAuth 2.0 Token Endpoint.

 In addition, if you have not enabled Custom Domains, the end-user must have a browser that supports Third-Party Cookies.
 Otherwise, in some Browsers, Cross-Origin Authentication will fail.
-This limitation applies to both traditional Username/Password database connections as well as Passwordless database connections.
+This limitation applies to both traditional Username/Password database connections as well as Passwordless (a form of authentication that does not rely on a password as the first form factor) database connections.